UmutDeniz26/Converting-frames-to-arduino-IDE/README.md

 1 - ) Create a frame(to create a frame ,type 1 into the cell that you want to paint), according to your LED strip, by excel.

-2 - ) Select the frame and click to "get data from a table" .
+2 - ) Select the frame and click "get data from a table" .

 3 - ) Press Ctrl+A and copy all cells(which contain 1 or null).